 Your blog should have a clear purpose.
 This will make it easier for your readers to find you and for them to identify with your teachings.

 A niche basically refers to the overall ‘theme’ of your blog.
-It's the specific topic you plan to write about.
+It’s the specific topic you plan to write about.
 Although faith and Christianity are considered niches, they are quite general in nature.
-So, simply starting a ‘Christian’ blog to share God's love with the world is just too general and you need to niche down a little more.
+So, simply starting a ‘Christian’ blog to spread the word of God with the world is just too general.
+You need to niche down a little more.

-For instance, you could start a Christian marriage blog.
+For instance, you could start a Christian marriage blog if you’re passionate about marriage.
 Your topics would relate to things like faith and relationships, marriage, raising a family, and so on.
 But even that ‘Christian marriage’ category can be further broken down into different subcategories, such as:

 - Blended families